aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/addjavascripttopage/_index.md

 In this article, we have explained how to add JavaScript to a PDF file at both the document level and the page level using Aspose.PDF for .NET.
 We have provided step-by-step instructions and included the full source code for each example.
 With this knowledge, you can add JavaScript to your PDF files and customize their behavior according to your needs.

+### FAQ's for add java script to PDF file

+#### Q: What is Aspose.PDF for .NET?

+A: Aspose.PDF for .NET is a powerful library that enables developers to work with PDF files in .NET applications.
+It provides a wide range of features for creating, modifying, and manipulating PDF documents.

+#### Q: Can I add JavaScript to a PDF document using Aspose.PDF for .NET?

+A: Yes, Aspose.PDF for .NET allows you to add JavaScript to both the document level and the page level of a PDF file, enabling you to create dynamic and interactive PDF documents.

+#### Q: How do I load an existing PDF file using Aspose.PDF for .NET?

+A: You can load an existing PDF file using the `Document` class and its methods, as shown in the step-by-step guide.

+#### Q: What types of JavaScript actions can I add to a PDF document?

+A: With Aspose.PDF for .NET, you can add a wide variety of JavaScript actions, such as printing, alert messages, form field manipulation, and more.

+#### Q: Is Aspose.PDF for .NET suitable for commercial projects?

+A: Yes, Aspose.PDF for .NET is a reliable and robust library that is commonly used in commercial projects for PDF manipulation and generation tasks.